Newly Elected and Re-elected Officials Resource Page!

 The Kentucky League of Cities (KLC) should be a city official's first call!

-What is the Kentucky League of Cities and what do you do for my city?
+What is the Kentucky League of Cities and what does it do for my city?

 How can I sign up to receive legal and legislative updates, grant information, training opportunities and other resources?

 KLC sends out weekly e-newsletters, provides Kentucky City magazine six times per year and periodically mails important updates and information.
 Please provide your contact information here to stay up-to-date and get access to resources that will help you in office.
 Your email is very important.

 What do I need to know about Open Meetings and Open Records?

 Kentucky state law requires the mayor of each city to distribute information prepared by the Office of the Attorney General on the substantive and procedural provisions of the Open Meetings Act and Open Records Act.